dsmolero/dslibpy/readme-dev.md

 New Releases
 ------------

+1. Update the dependency requirements in setup.py
+    - packages
+    - python_requires
+    - classifiers['Programming Language :: Python']

-    1. Change the version number in the first line of README.md
+2. Change the version number in the first line of README.md

-    2. Change the version number in setup.py
+3. Change the version number in setup.py
+    - version

-    3. Update the CHANGELOG.md
+4. Update the CHANGELOG.md

 Recompiling